alisenby94/generative-ai-vae-dcgan/README.md

-# generative-ai-vae-dcgan
+# VAE and DCGAN for CIFAR-10# Generative AI: VAE and DCGAN Implementation

-Implementation of convolutional VAE and DCGAN generative models on CIFAR-10, with comparative analysis of training accuracy, time complexity, MSE/SSIM for generated images, and performance graphs.
+Early implementation.
+It needs some polishing and documentation.
+Commiting early to move to GPU-accelerated training environment.